smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 For conditionals
     - False if report is inflight for upkeepID
-    - False if report has been confirmed after blockNum (This can happen when network latest block is lagging this node’s logs)
+    - False if report has been confirmed as performed after given check block number
+    - True otherwise

 For log triggers
-    - False if report is inflight or has been confirmed
+    - False if report is inflight or has been confirmed as performed
     - True otherwise

 ### Result Store